astronomer/docs/astro/add-user.md

 2. Find the user in the **mMembers** table and click **Edit**.

 3. Optional.
 Edit the user's role.
+See [User permissions](user-permissions.md).

 4. If you're updating the user's role, click **Update Member**.
 If you're deleting the user, click **Remove member**.